 We’re here to help, and you can help too

 HighEdWeb staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist attendee safety for the duration of the conference.
 We ask you to be mindful of respectfully interacting with and via technology, from how you communicate in HighEdWeb virtual spaces to silencing mobile devices during presentations, from not interrupting others who are speaking to not using shared wifi/bandwidth to download large files.

-Please professional, considerate, respectful and collaborative to all with whom you come into contact, from fellow HighEdWeb community and event attendees to conference and venue staff to all others involved with the HighEdWeb experience.
+Please be professional, considerate, respectful and collaborative to all with whom you come into contact, from fellow HighEdWeb community and event attendees to conference and venue staff to all others involved with the HighEdWeb experience.
 We value you, your safety and your participation, and we appreciate your help in making HighEdWeb the very best it can be.